solidjs-community/solid-primitives/packages/create-timer/README.md

-# solid-create-listener
+# solid-create-timer

-A helpful event listener primitive.
+A timer wrapper to handle setTimeouot and setInterval.

 ## How to use it